 - Clean the feeder and the area around it.

-- Don't buy cheap quality of feed that will result in decaying waste.
+- Don't buy the cheap quality feed that will result in decaying waste.

 - Clean area of dropped seed before it decays.

 - Know your birds and cater to their needs.

 What comprises the benefit of providing seeds and suet to the avian population?
 Support during trying weather conditions.
 And you?
 The sheer entertainment of watching these beautiful species outside your window as they gather and feast on the generosity of their host.
 Bird watching is fun!

 Why Feed the Birds?